JitendraDubey2004/PG-s-Fashion/PG's Fashion/README.md

 This project is licensed under the ISC License.

 ---
-*Created with ❤️ by Vikas Verma & PG's Fashion Team*
+*Created with ❤️ PG's Fashion Team*